 Macphun has nailed it with their photo editing software.
-I started using Aurora HDR earlier this year then adopted Luminar later into my workflow and its made my life so much better.
+I started using Aurora HDR earlier this year then adopted Luminar later into my workflow and it made my life so much better.

 I’ve spent years learning all the crazy tricks in Photoshop for Landscape photography, building actions, buying plugins, etc. Then Macphun comes around and simplifies all that complicated workflow with a couple of sliders and a handful of filters.
 Brilliant!

-For those that know nothing about Luminar, it basically works as a complimentary program to something like Lightroom.
-It doesn’t have a catalogue or anything like that, instead, it’s a single piece of software loaded powerful plugins or tools they call filters.
+For those who know nothing about Luminar, it works as a complimentary program to something like Lightroom.
+It doesn’t have a catalog or anything like that, instead, it’s a single piece of software loaded with powerful plugins or tools they call filters.
 These filters create powerful effects that give landscape, lifestyle, wedding, travel; you name it, photographers everything you could ever need.

 Its interface looks like this.

-There are some really nice built-in presets that work really well to get you started, shown there at the bottom of those sample images.
+There are some really nice built-in presets that work well to get you started, shown at the bottom of those sample images.

 I obviously can’t go into every type of filter because there is more than what I need, plus it would take me days of writing to explain what they all do.
 But, what I will do is talk about the filters I use regularly and how I incorporate them into my workflow.